marcelstoer/nodemcu-pyflasher/README.md

 ![Image of NodeMCU PyFlasher GUI](images/gui.png)

 ## Installation
 NodeMCU PyFlasher doesn't have to be installed, just double-click it and it'll start.
 Check the [releases section](https://github.com/marcelstoer/nodemcu-pyflasher/releases) for downloads for your platform.
 For every release there's at least a .exe file for Windows.
+Starting from 3.0 there's also a ZIP which contains a macOS bundle.

 ## Status
 Scan the [list of open issues](https://github.com/marcelstoer/nodemcu-pyflasher/issues) for bugs and pending features.

-- Due to [pyinstaller/pyinstaller#2355](https://github.com/pyinstaller/pyinstaller/issues/2355) I can't provide an app bundle for macOS yet.
-The PyInstaller `.spec` file and the build script are ready, though.
-Of course you can still *run* the application on macOS.
-Clone this repo and then do `python nodemcu-pyflasher.py` (see "[Build it yourself](#build-it-yourself)" for pre-requisits).

 **Note**